emissary-ingress/emissary/docs/howtos/linkerd2.md

     '
     ```

-    This annotation will tell Linkerd that the given service can be reached via the Ambassador in the `ambassador` namespace.
+    This annotation will tell Linkerd that the given service can be reached via the Edge Stack in the `ambassador` namespace.

 5. Verify that all is well from the source cluster.